Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

     sUnderFSAddress;`
 - Bash scripts follow [Google Shell style](https://google.github.io/styleguide/shell.xml), and must be compatible with Bash 3.x
+- If you use Eclipse:
     - You can download our
 [Eclipse formatter]({{ '/resources/alluxio-code-formatter-eclipse.xml' | relativize_url }})
-- For Eclipse to organize your imports correctly, configure "Organize Imports" to look like [this]({{ '/resources/eclipse_imports.png' | relativize_url }})
+    - To organize your imports correctly, configure "Organize Imports" to look like [this]({{ '/resources/eclipse_imports.png' | relativize_url }})
 - If you use IntelliJ IDEA:
     - You can either use our formatter with the help from [Eclipse Code Formatter](https://github.com/krasa/EclipseCodeFormatter#instructions) or use [Eclipse Code Formatter Plugin](http://plugins.jetbrains.com/plugin/6546) in IntelliJ IDEA.
     - To automatically format the **import**, configure in Preferences->Code Style->Java->Imports->Import Layout according to [this order]({{ '/resources/intellij_imports.png' | relativize_url }})
 - To automatically reorder methods alphabetically, try the